 The new platforms will underpin four vehicle bodies, allowing the French carmaker to boost total annual production by around 40,000 units to 280,000 units.

 Through 2014 and 2015, output at Renault’s engine and gearbox plants will increase to almost 1.4 million units annually, the carmaker added.
-Renault’s body assembly plant in Valladolid will gain from the "competitive performance” agreed from recent negotiations with the carmaker carmakers, extending and improving the facility's options “with regard to future assignments."
+The carmaker’s body assembly plant in Valladolid will gain from the "competitive performance” agreed from recent negotiations with the carmaker carmakers, extending and improving the facility's options “with regard to future assignments."

 Renault’s announcement over its plans in Spain comes as the carmaker commenced negotiations on a French new labor agreement it wanted to finalize by the end of January 2013.